Towards Unconditional Uncloneable Encryption: Analytical and Numerical Results for Conjecture Conjecture 1

 where the supremum is taken over all $\norm{\psi} = 1$, all families of \PVM~$\set{B_{i|k}}$ and $\set{C_{j|k}}$, as well as their respective dimensions.
 Following the same steps as~\Cref{sec:scheme}, we found

 where the supremum is now taken over all families of observables $\set{B_k}$ and $\set{C_k}$.
 Note that this time, we do not assume the adversaries $(\Pirate, \Bob, \Charlie)$ to be symmetric, \ie $\Bob$ and $\Charlie$ may have different observables.
-The last part of the upper bound~\cref{eq:clifford_winning_probability_upperbound_bis} can be stated as the optimization problem:
+The last part of the upper-bound~\cref{eq:clifford_winning_probability_upperbound_bis} can be stated as the optimization problem:

 This problem can be relaxed through the use of what is called commuting operator strategies, in which the tensor product structure between Alice's and Bob's operators is replaced by the assumption that these operators commute: